utkarshyadav123/delta-demo/README.md

 # delta-demo
-this is a demo of git -github class
+this is a demo of git -github class.